kevinolega/callcentertrainingtips/_posts/2019-08-07-interview-notes.md

 This is a fancy way of saying we'd like to talk to people who are better than you and if they are a little better than you, then we'll hire them and not you.

-When I realize this many intervier, the image of the pretty recruitment staff fills my head and I say out loud "you smooth fucker."
+When I realize this, the image of the pretty recruitment staff fills my head and I say out loud "you smooth fucker."

 Some companies will ask for a few days to evaluate other candidates.